How to Know If Your Website Is Costing You Business in 2026

 In 2026, websites need to evolve constantly — not once every five years.

-This is the biggest one.
+This is the biggest signal of all.

-If you can’t reasonably answer:
+If you can’t reasonably explain:

 How the website supports lead generation